 What Does The American Dog Tick Look Like

-Larvae of the American dog tick are tine, just about the size of a poppy seed.
+American dog tick larvae are tiny, about the size of a poppy seed.
 The size of an adult ranges from 1/5 inch (5mm) to just about 3/6 inch (15mm), depending on how well it is engorged on blood.
 The ticks are oval and flattened in shape.
-Colors appear brownish with white to gray markings.
+Its colors appear brownish with white to gray markings.
 Females have a dark body and large off-white scutum.
 Larvae will have six legs, while nymphs and adults have eight.
-The first pair of legs in adults bears a distinct spike that helps to grab a victim
+The first pair of legs in adults bear a pronounced “claw” which aids in grasping a victim.

 Where are they found?

-American dog ticks are found across America to Rocky Mountain.
+American dog ticks are found across America to the Rocky Mountains.
 They are more frequent in the eastern part of the United States and small sections of California along the west coast.

 American dog ticks prefer areas that are grassy and with low vegetation.
 They appear in passages where larger mammals move.
 They cannot, however, survive indoors.

 Can you believe that American dog ticks can survive for about 2-3 years without feeding?
 During their life cycle, American dog hosts use three different hosts.
 The lifecycle of a tick in Northern America lasts for two years.
 It also depends on the climate, and in general, an entire lifecycle of a tick can take anywhere from three months to more than one year.

 The ticks feed on people and animals ranging from rodents to livestock.
 You may not find Nymphs and larvae attaching to humans or even pets.
 Ticks during their adult stages stick onto medium-sized hosts such as raccoons, skunks, cats, dogs, and other canines.